disqus/gutter/README.rst

 Using a different default Manager
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you would like to construct a use a different default manager, but still have it accessible via ``gargoyle.client.singleton.gargoyle``, you can construct and then assign a ``Manager`` instance to ``settings.manager.default`` value:
+If you would like to construct and use a different default manager, but still have it accessible via ``gargoyle.client.singleton.gargoyle``, you can construct and then assign a ``Manager`` instance to ``settings.manager.default`` value:

 .. code:: python